marmitar/CPQD-Blockchain-S15/README.md

 # Compile ONLY the ENCLAVE in Hardware+Debug mode
 make enclave.signed.so

-# Compile APP in Simulation Simulated+Debug Mode
+# Compile APP in Simulated+Debug Mode
 make SGX_MODE=SIM main

 # Compile APP and ENCLAVE in Simulation+Release Mode